Amazons: Amazons and Alexander the Great

 Amazons are also mentioned by historians and biographers of Alexander the Great who reports Queen Thalestris's seeking him out in order to bear him a child.
-However, other biographers of Alexander dispute the claim, including the highly regarded Plutarch.
+However, other biographers of Alexander, including Plutarch, dispute the claim.
 He noted a moment when Alexander's naval commander Onesicritus read an Amazon myth passage of his Alexander History to King Lysimachus of Thrace who had taken part in the original expedition.
 The king smiled at him and said: "And where was I, then?"

 A story in the Alexander Romance involves his conquest of the Amazons, carried out mainly by an exchange of threatening letters.

 The Talmud recounts that Alexander wanted to conquer a "kingdom of women" but reconsidered when the women told him:

 If you kill us, people will say: Alexander kills women; and if we kill you, people will say: Alexander is the king whom women killed in battle.

 Roman and ancient Egyptian records

-Armed Amazon, her shield decorates a Gorgon head; Tondo of Attic red-figure kylix, c.
+Armed Amazon, with a Gorgon head decorating her shield; Tondo of Attic red-figure kylix, c.
 500 BCE, Staatliche Antikensammlungen, Berlin.

 Virgil's characterization of the Volsci warrior maiden Camilla in the Aeneid borrows from the myths of the Amazons.
 Philostratus, in Heroica, writes that the Mysian women fought on horses alongside the men, just as the Amazons.
 The leader was Hiera, wife of Telephus.
 The Amazons are also said to have undertaken an expedition against the Island of Leuke, at the mouth of the Danube, where the ashes of Achilles were deposited by Thetis.
 The ghost of the dead hero so terrified the horses, that they threw off and trampled upon the invaders, who were forced to retreat.
-Virgil touches on the Amazons and their queen Penthesilea in his epic Aeneid (around 20 BCE).

 The biographer Suetonius had Julius Caesar remark in his De vita Caesarum that the Amazons once ruled a large part of Asia.
 Appian provides a vivid description of Themiscyra and its fortifications in his account of Lucius Licinius Lucullus's Siege of Themiscyra in 71 BCE during the Third Mithridatic War.

 An Amazon myth has been partly preserved in two badly fragmented versions around historical people in 7th century BCE Egypt.
 The Egyptian prince Petechonsis and allied Assyrian troops undertook a joint campaign into the Land of Women, to the Middle East at the border to India.
 Petechonsis initially fought the Amazons, but soon fell in love with their queen Sarpot and eventually allied with her against an invading Indian army.
 This story is said to have originated in Egypt independently of Greek influences.